amingilani/auth0-user-relationships/Setting Up Rails 5.md

    Rails.application.config.session_store :cache_store
    ```

-2. Add this to the very end of the config block in `/config/enviroments/development.rb` so that it overrides all other instances:
+2. Add this to the end of the config block in `/config/enviroments/development.rb` so that it overrides all other instances:

    ```
    config.cache_store = :memory_store